Employer Branding

 Having a good idea about your (potential) employees can help you identify what motivates them and ultimately what benefits and values you should focus on for your employer branding.

-Now that you’ve identified your goals and target employee attributes, the next step in building your employer branding strategy is identifying and building your company’s benefits positioning.
+Now that you’ve identified your goals and target employee attributes, the next step in building your employer branding strategy is identifying and building your company’s value proposition.

 Here are some typical categories to consider when building a company’s benefits package.
 Do some research on each of these and conduct employee surveys to find out what key factors are motivating your current employees.